 Pick your areas very carefully if you do decide to explore Manila alone.
 I didnt feel unsafe as a solo female but I did feel a heightened sense of awareness.
-Stay out of Ermita area. over 4 years ago
+Stay out of Ermita area. almost 5 years ago

 Any suggestions for Manado, Tomohon and surroundings?
 Will be going there in March/April and would appreciate any usefull tips.